ruizehung/ruizehung.github.io/_posts/2023-06-11-python-bisect.md

   return left
 ```

 So now I alway start with writing the simpler version first because it's easy to just write it out without memorizing it.
-And then I'll merge conditions that do the same thing and finally get what's closer to the implementation in Python's `bisect` library.
+And then I'll merge conditions that do the same thing and finally get to the implementation in Python's `bisect` library.

 # Finding the Leftmost or Rightmost Occurrence of an Element
-In many cases, what we want is not the leftmost or rightmost insertion position for a target element in a sorted array.
+In many cases, what we want is not the leftmost or rightmost insertion position for a target element in a sorted list.
 Instead, we want to find the leftmost or rightmost occurrence of that element.
 We can modify the return value of the above code to achieve this.
 E.g. if we want to find the rightmost element that is less than or equal to target, we will return `left - 1` instead in `bisect_right`.
-If `left - 1` < 0, this means all elements in the array are greater than target.
+If `left - 1` < 0, this means all elements in the list are greater than target.

 # A note on integer overflow